AVISH-HH/retail-orders/README.md

 ### DATA SOURCES -

-Orders Data: The primary dataset used for this analysis is the "[orders_raw.csv](orders_raw.csv)" file, containing detailed information about each sale made by the company.
+Orders Data : The primary dataset used for this analysis is the "[orders_raw.csv](orders_raw.csv)" file, containing detailed information about each sale made by the company.

 ### TOOLS -